Deliveries of the Pilatus PC-24 began in 2018, with deliveries continuing to present day. 146 PC-24 aircraft are currently in active service.

 The best example of a variable cost in this case is fuel use.
 One of the biggest costs when flying by private jet is fuel.
-See this to learn about private jet fuel costs.
+Read this to learn about private jet fuel costs.

 Clearly, the more you fly the aircraft, the more fuel it will use.
-Therefore, flying 500 hours per year will result in variable costs 10 times greater than if you were to fly 50 hours per year.
+Therefore, flying 500 hours per year will result in variable costs that are 10 times greater than if you were to fly 50 hours per year.

 Therefore, the estimated variable cost for private jets is presented as an hourly figure.
 This is how much extra the aircraft will cost you per flight hour.